Making hunting safe and efficient

 Intimate knowledge of the animal, the surrounding circumstances and the equipment are of the utmost importance.
 Traditionally, knowledge was transferred from generation to generation – as young hunters accompanied the elders on hunts.
 Today there are also other possibilities and means of transferring knowledge.
 NAMMCO has developed hunting manuals for the use and maintenance of weapons and equipment deployed in hunting.
 These manuals have been widely dispersed to hunters in the member countries, and are part of the mandatory training courses held for hunters.
 NAMMCO has also developed guidelines to test the efficiency of rifle ammunition and has carried out shooting trials to examine the effect of different rifle projectiles.

-When hunting there is always the possibility of hitting an animal without being able to retrieve it.
+When hunting, there is always the possibility of hitting an animal without being able to retrieve it.
 This phenomenon, often referred to as “Struck and lost” represents a major challenge, and is an ongoing concern for NAMMCO.
 NAMMCO strives to decrease the number of struck and lost animals, by identifying the reasons and suggesting ways to avoid and/or diminish the causes.
 Important factors are knowledge of the optimal target area and shooting angle, the equipment and not the least training.
+Go here to read more on struck and lost.

 Improvements in hunting methods and equipment require financial resources, involvement of both scientists and hunters, and reliable tools for performance monitoring.